 Sharma, who was Gehlot’s OSD at the time, had circulated these audio clips, which were purportedly evidence of the plot.
 Following the controversy, Shekhawat filed a complaint with the Delhi Police, alleging that his phone conversations had been unlawfully intercepted.
 This resulted in the filing of an FIR against Sharma in March 2021.
 The FIR included charges of criminal conspiracy, breach of trust, and illegal interception of telephonic conversations.

-Involvement of Senior Officials
+Involvement of senior officials

 Sharma’s recent statement has added further layers to the controversy, implicating several high-ranking officials in the alleged phone-tapping incident.
 He claimed that the phones of multiple Congress MLAs, from both Gehlot and Pilot’s camps, were intercepted on Gehlot’s directions.
 “The then chief secretary, DGP, home secretary, and principal secretary to the chief minister were all aware of the developments related to phone tapping,” Sharma said.